emberjs/website/assets/docs/object_model.md

 });
 </pre>

-You can define inline observers by using the `SC.observer` method if you are using Ember without prototype extensions:
+You can define inline observers by using the `Ember.observer` method if you are using Ember without prototype extensions:

 <pre class="brush: js;">
 Person.reopenClass({
-  fullNameChanged: SC.observer(function() {
+  fullNameChanged: Ember.observer(function() {
     // this is an inline version of .addObserver
   }, 'fullName')
 });